scheric/Prusaslicer-M73-to-M117-macro/README.md

-# prusaslicer m73 conversion to M117 macro
+# Prusaslicer m73 conversion to M117 macro
 PrusaSlicer M73 percentage and time conversion to M117 for LCD character display for standard Marlin firmware

 # Installation instructions